You don’t have to figure this out on your own.

 St. Louis, MO 63132

-- Marriage Certificate ‐ If you are going to apply for benefits based on your marital relationship, you will need copies of your marriage certificate.
+- Marriage certificate ‐ If you are going to apply for benefits based on your marital relationship, you will need copies of your marriage certificate.
 Copies are available at the office of the County Clerk where the marriage license was issued.

-- Dependent Children’s Birth Certificates ‐ Copies are available at either the state or county public health offices where the child was born.
+- Dependent children’s birth certificates ‐ Copies are available at either the state or county public health offices where the child was born.

-- List of Assets ‐ A complete list of all of your loved one’s property, including real estate, stocks, bonds, savings accounts, and personal property will be needed.
+- List of assets ‐ A complete list of all of your loved one’s property, including real estate, stocks, bonds, savings accounts, and personal property will be needed.
 Land titles, stocks certificates, and other financial papers may be stored in a safe deposit box or other secure places.

-The Will may or may not include your loved one’s expressed funeral and burial wishes; if not, be sure to identify them as well.
+The will may or may not include your loved one’s expressed funeral and burial wishes.
+If not, be sure to identify them, as well.

 The next step is to contact various sources of benefits and make necessary choices about payments.

 Contact any insurers that may have issued policies to your loved one.
-She/he may have had several types of insurance policies, including life insurance, mortgage or loan insurance, accident insurance, auto insurance, credit card insurance, and various types of insurance provided by their employer.
+They may have had several types of insurance policies, including life insurance, mortgage or loan insurance, accident insurance, auto insurance, credit card insurance, and various types of insurance provided by their employer.